travlr-archived/CodeDepot/README.rst

 * High scale concurrency.
 * Processing efficiency
 * Once a component is created:
-	 * It can be reused and re-purposed to anywhere it is possibly needed.
+     * It can be reused and repurposed to anywhere it is possibly needed.
 	 * It will never need to be created ever again.. as in the literal sense of forever.
 	 * It can be virtually shared by every piece of running software, in the world, that depends on it.